AntonSol919/linkspace/basics.md

 In transit, a packet can get lost or corrupted.
 The result is that packets don't arrive in the order they were sent.
-By adding a sequence number, the destination can verify all packets have arrived and reorder them to fit the order they were sent at.
+By adding a sequence number, the destination can verify all packets have arrived and reorder them to the order they were sent in.

 I imagine the prototype internet was first discovered when it was realized that packet SEQUENCE IDs are unavoidable complexity to transmit between two places without losing data, and that consequently the physical route each packet takes is irrelevant.